greg-raven/hdc/_posts/2013-04-05-bike-patrols-coming-to-lake-communities-adelanto-2.md

 Weinberg felt there was a need to have a citizen-friendly approach, as opposed to being in a patrol car.
 The bikes will be more effective at nabbing robbers who watch for vehicle headlights while committing a crime.
 The cycles will also come in handy during public gatherings, officials said.

-“We’ve had some petty theft and some cars being broken into,” Hall said.
-“This would be a perfect way to sneak up on thieves when they’re looking around for headlights on cars.
-It’s petty crime that we have right now (and) we want to take care of it.”
+“We've had some petty theft and some cars being broken into,” Hall said.
+“This would be a perfect way to sneak up on thieves when they're looking around for headlights on cars.
+It's petty crime that we have right now (and) we want to take care of it.”

 The Spring Valley Lake Association hosts various events throughout the year and also felt the need for a bike unit.
 The SVLA gave about $2,500.